-The ratings are based on Berlin Hyp's ba1 BCA and three notches of rating uplift from joint affiliate support of its parent and Sparkassen-Finanzgruppe (S-Finanzgruppe, Aa2 stable, a22), reflecting our assumption that Berlin Hyp will be included in the resolution perimeter of LBBW, implying that the two issuer's probability of default is the same, resulting in an alignment the bank's adjusted BCAs.
-The ratings also incorporate the application of our Advanced Loss Given Failure (LGF) analysis to the new group consisting of LBBW and Berlin Hyp, which indicates an extremely low loss given failure and results in three notches of rating uplift; and a one-notch rating uplift resulting from government support because of the group's membership in the systemically relevant S-Finanzgruppe.
+Berlin Hyp AG's (Berlin Hyp) Aa3 deposit and senior unsecured ratings are based on the bank's ba1 BCA and three notches of rating uplift from joint affiliate support of its parent and Sparkassen-Finanzgruppe (S-Finanzgruppe, Aa2 stable, a21), reflecting our assumption that Berlin Hyp will be included in the resolution perimeter of Landesbank Baden-Wuerttemberg (LBBW, Aa3/Aa3 stable, baa22), implying that the two issuer's probability of default is the same, resulting in an alignment of the bank's Adjusted BCAs.
+The ratings also reflect the application of our Advanced Loss Given Failure (LGF) analysis to the new group consisting of LBBW and Berlin Hyp, which incorporates the relative loss severity of a liability class and results in three notches of rating uplift; and a one-notch rating uplift resulting from government support because of the group's membership in the systemically relevant S-Finanzgruppe.